lukeduffy84/gym_subscription_ms4_2/README.md

   - BASE_URL: The url of the heroku app we just created.
   - ALLOWED_HOST: Same as BASE_URL but without https:// or any slashes (e.g. YOUR_APP_NAME.herokuapp.com)
   - STRIPE_SK: Your [Stripe secret key](https://stripe.com/docs/keys) (may be a test key eg: sk_test_xxx...)
+  - EMAIL_HOST_PASSWORD: Password for email account which will send order confirmation emails.

 - Use the Heroku CLI to set these variables: